 The Detroit Lions are set to host the Green Bay Packers on Sunday Night Football.
 Kick if set for 8:30 EST at Ford Field and will be televised on NBC.
-Oddsmakers have Green Bay listed as a 3-point favorite with the total at 49.5 points.
+The real question is what is the line on the game.
+Well, oddsmakers have Green Bay listed as a 3-point favorite with the over under at 49.5 points.
 Click here for more Week 17 game previews and betting odds.

 Green Bay (9-6) comes in off a 38-25 home win over the Vikings.
 It was a lot more lopsided than the final score would indicate.
 The Packers led 38-13 with less than 5 minutes to play.
 That’s now 5 straight wins for Green Bay since their ugly 4-6 start to the season.

 Detroit (9-6) enters off a 21-42 loss at Dallas on Monday Night Football.
 Most expected a better effort out of the Lions.
 The Cowboys had already clinched the No. 1 seed in the NFC.
 Detroit could have clinched a playoff spot with a win.
 That’s now two straight losses for the Lions after their impressive 8-1 stretch.

 These two teams played at Green Bay way back in Week 3.
 The Packers won that contest 34-27.
 Detroit made a furious comeback in that one, as Green Bay led 31-3 at one point.
 This time the stakes couldn’t be much higher.
 The winner of this game wins the NFC North and clinches a playoff spot.
 If the Redskins beat the Giants at home, the loser will be eliminated.